Before I started my personal finance journey, I knew almost nothing about money management. Needless to say, there was a huge learning curve.

-I have an entire blog post with some of the best personal finance books out there, but here are my three favorites:
+I have an entire blog post with some of the best personal finance books out there, but here three of my favorites:

 2. Smart Women Finish Rich by David Bach.
 I’ve already mentioned this book, but it’s worth mentioning again.
 I first heard of David Bach when I was listening to a podcast where he was a guest.
 He was talking about how most personal finance information is geared toward men, and yet women are the ones who live longer and often spend their last years living in poverty because of the poor financial decisions of the men in their life.
 It was startling and totally eye-opening.
 He also talked about the power of compound interest and how, if you start early, it only takes a little every day to set yourself up for retirement.
 I can’t recommend this book enough!